syf27/418-finalproject/README.md

  Y variable: Movie gross income in million.

+ conclusion:
+ The gross income will increase with movie votes, movie score and movie year.
+ Not R movies will have higher gross than R movies.

  The model I choose is multiple linear regression.
- R-square for the model is over 0.6.
+ R-square for the model is over 0.6. detailed summary can be viewed in images folder.

  Now you can try the app link and see how accurate compare to actual movie incomes from https://www.imdb.com/search/title?release_date=2017-01-01,2017-12-31&sort=num_votes,desc&start=1&ref_=adv_nxt